bus710/golang-dev-env-setting/README.md

 $ sudo mkdir -p /usr/local/go
 ```

-And download/extract the binaries as below.
+And download/extract the binaries as below commands.

 - The download link in the instruction can be different as time goes.
 - If the link doesn't work, please check [https://golang.org/dl/](https://golang.org/dl/)